Where to turn:

 b) Treatment course, including response to treatment.

 c) Recommendations for continued treatment, including medications if applicable.
-Counseling Services does provide follow-up counseling and transitional psychiatric care.
+Counseling and Psychological Services does provide follow-up counseling and transitional psychiatric care.
 However, it should be noted that these are short-term services and are not a long-term resource.
-Students needing long-term care are encouraged to work with Counseling Services to identify providers from the outside community who can meet their needs.
+Students needing long-term care are encouraged to work with Counseling and Psychological Services to identify providers from the outside community who can meet their needs.

 d) A clear statement from the treatment provider that the student is ready to return to the campus environment and live independently.